peanutbuttertoastt/CRWR2900-draft/draft.md

 My socks slipped into the water, and I watched them float away into the ripples.

-The goal is to write a piece about an experience I had up at the top of Joffre Lakes.
-I am leaning more toward poetry at this point in time now, but I want to include and exerpt of narrative either at the beginning or the end.

 *ALSO I am not able to view my issues or create an issue for some reason..